 Hooking a deep-cycle battery to the alternator

 There are safe ways of hooking up a deep-cycle battery.
-Using an isolator is usually best, but it can be done cheaper with a manual switch or relay.
-We will not get into the details of how to do that in this post.
-Check back for more advanced posts on batteries.
+Using a B2B charger is best, but it can be done cheaper with a manual switch or isolator.
+Check out our B2B and Battery Isloator posts for more details on setup.